Headphones and Telephone Headsets for Hands-Free Communication

 Private investigators may use headphones during the course of a surveillance mission, especially in relation to the use of audio surveillance equipment and listening devices.
 Private investigators often need to listen to conversations from a distance, so electronic listening devices and headphones are often used.

-Private investigators may also use various types of headsets or earphones that are designed to work with various types of spy gear.
+Private detectives may also use various types of headsets or earphones that are designed to work with various types of spy gear.
 Some anti-bugging or bug detection devices are designed to work with earphones that allow the user to listen to electronic signals.
 This aids the user in detecting hidden electronic devices, also known as bugs, by hearing changes in frequency signals.

 If you’re a private eye, you should have a quality telephone headset or earbuds in your library of spy gear.